mphofmann/dokuwiki-plugin-workbook/README.md

 # dokuwiki-plugin-workbook

-This plugin allows to install Workbooks on Dokuwiki.
+This plugin allows to install all Workbook components.